StarRocks/starrocks/docs/using_starrocks/query_rewrite_with_materialized_views.md

 - StarRocks does not support rewriting queries with window functions.
 - Materialized views defined with statements containing LIMIT, ORDER BY, UNION, EXCEPT, INTERSECT, MINUS, GROUPING SETS, WITH CUBE, or WITH ROLLUP cannot be used for query rewrite.
 - Strong consistency of query results is not guaranteed between base tables and materialized views built on external catalogs.
+- Asynchronous materialized views created on base tables in a JDBC catalog do not support query rewrite.